-As another example, Figures 1bis and 2bis show the performance of the two models with somewhat increased bandwidth constraints for class 2.
-Specifically, bandwidth constraints (6, 9, 15) are now used for the maximum allocation, and (6, 13, 15) for the Russian Dolls.
-For both models, while class 1 performance remains unchanged, class 2 now receives better performance, at the expense of class 3.
+We now consider a scenario in which the service requirement is to give better blocking/preemption performance to class 2 than to class 3, while maintaining class 1 performance at the same level as in the previous scenario.
+(The use of minimum deterministic guarantee for class 3 is to be considered in the next section.)
+So that the specified class 2 performance objective can be met, class 2 BC is appropriately increased.
+As an example, BCs (6, 9, 15) are now used for MAM, and (6, 13, 15) for RDM.
+For both BCMs, as shown in Figures 1bis and 2bis, while class 1 performance remains unchanged, class 2 now receives better performance, at the expense of class 3.
 This is of course due to the increased access of bandwidth by class 2 over class 3.
-Under normal conditions, the performance of the two models is similar in terms of their blocking and preemption probabilities for LSP setup requests, as shown in Table 2.
+Under normal conditions, the performance of the two BCMs is similar in terms of their blocking and preemption probabilities for LSP setup requests, as shown in Table 2.